GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 It seems simple enough so far, but how do we even compute the left and right most solutions?
 As humans, this seems like a pretty simple task, but an algorithm that can do this that works in all cases is not as simple as it seems.
 To come up with this algorithm, let's try and reduce our requirements and see if we can glean some insights.

-First, we can observe that we only need 1 algorithm for both the left and right most solutions.
+First, we can observe that we only need 1 algorithm for both the left-most and right-most solutions.
 If we only come up with one for the left-most solution, we can reuse it for the right-most solution.
 To do this, simply reverse the line and the hint, find the left-most solution of the flipped line, then reverse it back.

-Now let's just look at the case of having an empty initial line.
-This is what the case will likely be at the start of the puzzle when there's little already established information about individual cells.
 When we're talking about how a segment should be placed on a line, it would be useful to have a convention to describe where on a line a segment is being placed.
 Since we will be using an array of squares to represent a line, it would be useful to represent this placement as an index into the array.
 Let's define that when we say "this segment is at position *i*" we mean that the first, or left-most square, in the segment is placed at index i in the array, and it extends for its length to the right.
 For example this is what it would look like if we were to say that the segment is placed at position, or index, 2.
 ![Indexes in a line with a segment placed at i=2](./images/SegmentPositions.png)

+For now, let's simplify our requirements again and only look at the case of having an empty initial line.
+This is what the case will likely be at the start of the puzzle when there's little already established information about individual cells.

 To come up with the left most solution of an empty line, we can use the following python code:
 ```python